kolluri-rk/web-config-transform-buildpack/README.md

 In legacy ASP.Net applications, configuration settings are injected through Web.config files.
 As per cloud native principles, configuration should stay out of build artifacts.
 In this recipe we will use a custom buildpack which provides a solution to this problem by using token replacement during cf push staging.

-A sample web application and walkthrough can be found [here](https://github.com/greenhouse-org/webconfig-example-app/blob/master/README.md)

 ### High level steps